JSFoundation/TAC/README.md

 JS Foundation Board of Directors when required to do so.

 In some cases, existing individual groups have the right to refuse changes to their charters.
-The TAC can not mandate that existing CBs or WGs alter their charters.
+The TAC can not mandate that existing WGs alter their charters.
 If such a situation arises, the TAC may decide to revoke the group's charter.

 ## Org Charts
 To illustrate the structure of the JS Foundation's governance and technical